Board of Directors

 Introducing our Board of Directors

-Thank you to the individuals who commit their time and talent to the WFL Foundation.
+Thank you to the individuals who commit their time and talent to the Wellesley Free Library Foundation.

 Kara Reinhardt Block grew up in Princeton, NJ.
 After graduating from Princeton University with an AB in East Asian Studies, Kara lived in Washington, DC, where she worked in health policy with a focus on medically-underserved populations.
 She graduated from Tulane Medical School in New Orleans, LA and completed her residency in internal medicine at Tufts Medical Center.
-In 2010, she and her husband, Jason, moved to Wellesley, where they have two boys in public elementary school.
+In 2010, she and her husband, Jason, moved to Wellesley, where they have two boys in Wellesley Public Schools.

-Kara enjoys being a parent coach for town soccer and maintains a strong interest in food, Tudor history, amateur photography, healthy policy and activism.
+Kara enjoys being a parent coach for Town soccer and maintains a strong interest in Tudor history, amateur photography, healthy policy and activism.

 Cynthia L. Strauss is a retired investment professional, having worked at Fidelity Investments for 23 years.
 She served in numerous senior management and investment capacities at Fidelity Management and Research (mutual fund asset management) during periods of strong fund performance in each line of business.
 This included Director of Research of a portion of Fidelity’s actively managed US equity funds, Director of Research of Fidelity's investment grade bond funds, and Director of Research for Fidelity's domestic and Canadian dollar money market funds.
 She was also a member of the Senior Management Team at Fidelity Charitable (the largest U.S. donor advised fund), where she developed a national grant program and provided research and advice on the broader philanthropic sector, grant making and social impact investing practices.
 Prior to Fidelity, she was a founding Managing Director of a New York merchant bank owned by French based Credit Agricole.
 Cynthia also held a leadership position in leveraged finance at Citibank where she worked for over 12 years, with expertise in global banking, corporate finance and restructuring.
 She currently serves on the board of Fidelity Digital Assets, LLC, and the North Carolina Cash Management Trust funds.
 Other present board service includes WGBH (the largest public broadcasting organization), the Wellesley Free Library Foundation, Exceptional Lives (data base for disability services), as well as the steering committee for Invest to Elect (women’s political organization).
 She previously served on the Board of the YMCA of Greater Boston, as well as a number of advisory committees for national organizations in the philanthropic sector including Charity Navigator, Guidestar, and Exponent Philanthropy.
 Cynthia holds a B.A. degree Cum Laude, with departmental honors in Art History, from Wesleyan University, and resides in Wellesley, MA, with her 17 year old son, Edward, and husband, Harry Sherr.